PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

     MBL CLI can save a single API key in the User Store, which it uses when it needs authentication with the Device Management APIs.
 If you save another API key, it will overwrite the previously stored key.

-- Team Store: Where developer certificates and firmware update authority certificates for your devices are stored; any team member who has access to this folder can provision devices with these credentials (using MBL CLI), because these aren't tied to a particular Device Management<!--Pelion isn't a single account right now to my knowledge - Data need their own users--> user account.
+- Team Store: Where developer certificates and firmware update authority certificates for your devices are stored; any team member who has access to this folder can provision devices with these credentials (using MBL CLI).
 If you want to give your team access to this folder, you can set this folder to be shared over a cloud service, or make it discoverable on your network.

     Default location: `~/.mbl-store/team/` (permissions for this folder are set to `drwxrw----`).
 You should set this store's `user:group` according to the access permissions you have defined for your team.